nguyenl/ghetto-blockchain/README.md

 The ledger itself can be used as a python library module, or it can be run as a process that can be interfaced via REST.

+Be warned, I wanted to create this in a single work day, so it's not the prettiest code.

 # Features

 * Save arbitrary data to the database (the ledger).